Mid-century modern buildings

 Ceasars Palace (3570 S. Las Vegas Blvd.) – Thanks to a timely loan from the Teamsters Pension Fund via Jimmy Hoffa (yes, that Jimmy Hoffa), former motel owner Jay Sarno and Miami modernist architect Melvin Grossman successfully launched the first of the Las Vegas mega resorts in 1966.
 Allegations of organized crime ties soon followed and Sarno was forced to sell, going on to open Circus Circus in 1968.
 Today, you can still enjoy the original fountains and replica of the Winged Victory of Samothrace as well as the first 14 story Roman Tower (many towers have since been added), otherwise most of the 1966 facade has pretty much been replaced.

-Fun fact: The most recently shuttered vintage Strip hotel & casino, The Riviera, lives on in Martin Scorsese’s Casino, where many of the movie’s interiors were filmed.
+Fun fact: One of the previously demolished vintage Strip hotel & casinos, The Riviera, lives on in Martin Scorsese’s Casino, where many of the movie’s interiors were filmed.